nickfargo/state/_includes/content/docs/concepts/methods.md

 * `superstate` : the superstate of `this`.
 * `owner` : the owner of `this`.

-Worth noting is the distinction and relationship between `autostate` and `this`: if a method is inherited from a protostate, then `autostate` will reference that protostate of `this`; or if the method is not inherited, then `autostate` and `this` are identical.
+Worth noting here is the distinction and relationship between `autostate` and `this`: if a method is inherited from a protostate, then `autostate` will reference that protostate of `this`; if the method is not inherited, then `autostate` and `this` are identical.

 > [state.method](/api/#module--method)
 > [`state.method`](/source/#module--method)